 For a convenient checklist and more booth sale tips, check out GSNorCal’s Booth Sales & Etiquette!

 As your girls grow up and become more independent, they’ll realize that most fun adventures also come with a price tag.
-Have your girls pick a field trip or event to celebrate the end of Cookie sales, but make sure they know the price!
+Have your girls pick a field trip or event to celebrate the end of the cookie program, but make sure they know the price!
 Whether your girls are considering a fun day at an amusement park or an overnight council-run program, have your girls research the costs and create a plan.
 With the budget in mind, have your girls set cookie sale goals in order to raise money for their trip.
 After your girls enjoy a trip that they worked to fund, they’ll have a stronger sense and appreciation for their hard-earned money.

 4. Do some comparison shopping